IBM-Security/verify-keycloak-integration/README.md

 ## Current Support Level
 Current version extensions support Keycloak 10.0.1 and RedHat SSO 7.4.
 Please refer to the Release Notes for version specific support levels.

+## Usage
+Please refer to the User Guide attached to each release for detailed information on deploying and using the extensions.

-## Setting up a development environment
+## Setting Up a Development Environment
 ### Software Requirements
 * IBM JRE 1.8
 * Docker